aadityadeshmukh/codex/docs/DevOps/devops-project.md

     ```

 - Bring the services up with the `docker-compose up` command
+- This will bring the site up on `localhost:80`
 - Check all the services currently running using the `docker-compose ps` command
 - Bring the services down with the `docker-compose down` command